-To provide a safe haven for unwanted or abandoned pets in Pinal County, to place animals in loving adoptive homes, and to prevent the overpopulation of dogs and cats through spay and neuter programs.
+To provide a safe haven for unwanted or abandoned pets, to place animals in loving adoptive homes, and to prevent the overpopulation of dogs and cats through spay and neuter programs.

 Valley Humane Society is a private, non-profit 501c(3) organization which accepts nearly 2500 unwanted pets each year.
 VHS pets come to us from owners who can no longer care for them and from area Animal Control Agencies.